gezelio/YTCR/README.md

 #### Note to contributors:

-Please ensure you are forking the `staging` branch, as this is where the most up to date code will live
+Please ensure you are forking the `staging` branch, as this is where the most up to date code will live.
+The `main` branch is used for releases only.

 <!-- Download -->